Tapaya

 )

-Install NPM plugin
+Install NPM Package

-Add dependency in to the project.
+Add the dependency to your project.

-npm i @tapayadot/accept-sdk-react-native
+npm i @tapayadot/accept-react-native@1.1.0

 Initialize Plugin

-await AcceptSDK.setUiConfiguration(
+await AcceptSDK.initialize(true)

 Execute Merchant Onboarding